 The option to form the JV LLC is recognized as a financial instrument at inception of the arrangement with an initial fair value of \$nil.
 This option is required to be re-measured at fair value at each reporting date with any changes in fair value recorded in loss for the period.
-The Company determined that the fair value of the option is still \$nil as at February 28, 2019.
+The Company determined that the fair value of the option remains \$nil as at May 31, 2019.